-2021 2020
+2023 2022

-Non-current 117 103
+Non-current 132 117

-Current 219 368
+Current 710 219

-Total 336 471
+Total 842 336

-£117k non-current provision relates to a dilapidations provision being built up for a UK office building.
+$\pounds 132k$ non-current provision relates to a dilapidations provision being built up for a UK office building.
 This is not expected to be utilised until the end of the lease period which is July 2031.

-£219k current provision is for expected redundancy and professional fees incurred owing to the outsourcing of certain processes within the finance function in the UK and is expected to be utilised in the following year.
+£710k current provision is for expected redundancy costs mainly owing to the restructure of UK sales and administration functions and is expected to be utilised in the following year.